HiImKarl/HiImKarl.github.io/_posts/2017-1-23-Learning-AVL-Trees-1.md

 ```

 **Prerequisites**:
-1. Basic knowledge of C++ (as long as you know C concepts, i.e. pointers, memory mangement, you will be fine).
+1. Basic C++, and more importantly good C knowledge, i.e. pointers, memory mangement.
 2. Basic knowledge of generic programming (C++ templates).
 3. Understanding of the properties of an AVL tree.
 There are many resources online that you can look at.
 I will point you to some of them over the course of the tutorial.
-4. I use some big-O asymptotic worst-case notation throughout but honestly you can just skip those parts if you don't understand it.
+4. I use a bit of big-O asymptotic worst-case notation throughout but honestly you can just skip those parts if you don't understand it.

-I am implementing the tree as a series of functions that are applied to the root node of the tree, mostly for code clarity.
+I will implement the tree as a series of functions that will be passed the root node of the tree, mostly for code clarity.

-**Potential Optimization**:  It may be better to create a tree class instead and hide logic so that you can provide a cleaner API.
+**Potential Optimization**:  It would be better to create a tree class instead and hide logic so that you can provide a cleaner API.

 # Node Definition